 This program focuses on life at sea in the 18th century with a certain emphasis on how pirates affected the economy of colonial America.
 Using museum quality costumes and props "Alpheus Quartermaster" will discuss superstitions, origins of many common phrases, societal life, battle tactics and will answer any related questions.
 A great program for all ages!

-These Topics Available as
+These Topics are Available as

 Power Point Programs

-German U-Boats Off Virginia Coast
+German U-Boats Off the Virginia Coast in WW II

 If you are looking for a storyteller featuring life during the Civil War Era, Al Chewning would be an absolutely excellent choice.